 I am so proud of him I cannot tell you.
 He has been back again and yesterday and if he had his way school would start next week.
 I spent this morning listing all of the fun stuff we have planned for the summer – all of which he has to do before he can start school.

-I have just come across this post – Stepping Back to Watch Children Soar from Hands Free Mama and it was just perfect for this week.
+I have just come across a post – Stepping Back to Watch Children Soar from Hands Free Mama and it was just perfect for this week.
 I have been letting Piran have the lead a lot more, encouraging independence a lot more and he is doing amazingly.
 It is hard to see him grow up, hard to let go a bit but as long as I am there on the sidelines to watch him then I will be one very proud and very happy mum.